zitadel/zitadel/docs/docs/quickstarts/login/react.md

 ### Client ID

-After you create your app, a popup shows you your clientID and secret.
+After you create your app, a popup shows you your clientID.
 Copy your client ID.
 You'll use it in the next step.

-## React Setup
+## React setup

 ### Create React app